WICG/attribution-reporting-api/app_to_web.md

 This design places trust in the OS to process potentially sensitive user data.
 Additionally, it requires the OS to place trust in the browser.

-Further discussion on the Android-specific measurement APIs security considerations can be [found here](https://developer.android.com/design-for-safety/privacy-sandbox/attribution-app-to-web#apps-privacy-security).
+Further discussion on the Android-specific measurement API's security considerations can be [found here](https://developer.android.com/design-for-safety/privacy-sandbox/attribution-app-to-web#apps-privacy-security).

 # Appendix
 ## Alternative design considered: Sending app events directly to browsers